stonith404/pocket-id/docs/docs/examples/jellyfin.md

+---
+id: jellyfin
+---

+# Jellyfin

-# Jellyfin SSO Integration Guide
+## Jellyfin SSO Integration Guide

 > Due to the current limitations of the Jellyfin SSO plugin, this integration will only work in a browser.
 When tested, the Jellyfin app did not work and displayed an error, even when custom menu buttons were created.